 If accurate, it is exciting and encouraging news for those who want to see Jesus return in their lifetime, and another reason why Malachy's prophecy is so popular.
 It's telling most believers what they want to hear.

-More importantly, this may fit what Bible prophecy indicates for how much time we have left until Jesus' return: only several more sabbath years (which come every seven years and would cover just a few decades).
+More importantly, this may fit what Bible prophecy indicates for how much time we have left until Jesus' return: only several more Sabbath years (which come every seven years and would cover just a few decades).
 Longtime readers know that I am not like most of my prophecy expert peers continually suggesting that the end time “may” start “this year” or even “in the next few years.”
-I cannot say that because none of the plain and unmistakeable prophetic milestone markers that Jesus (Mt 24) or Revelation (Rev 6:12) describe have happened yet.
+I cannot say that because none of the plain and unmistakable prophetic milestone markers that Jesus (Mt 24) or Revelation (Rev 6:12) describe have happened yet.
 Nor are they looking ready or about to pop.

 However, the general consensus that Iran and her Arab allies have for years now been actively pursuing the development of nuclear weapons means that the first milestone—the Psalm 83 nuclear Middle East war—is just over the horizon.
 It's hard to imagine such nuclear proliferation in the Middle East being prevented for more than a decade or two.